robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

   Common settings are:
   - `Library` to import libraries.
   - `Resource` to import other resource files.
   - `Variables` to import variable files.
+(Not part of this syllabus)
   - `Documentation` to provide documentation for the resource file.

   Additional settings are: